i-am-SR/RESTful-API-to-classify-ASL/README.md

-**Creating a RESTful API to classify American Sign Language gestures** (Part 2 of the mobile computing project)
+﻿**Creating a RESTful API to classify American Sign Language gestures** (Part 2 of the mobile computing project)

+**The first phase of this project can be found here: https://github.com/i-am-SR/Mobile-Computing-Project-Android-App**

 **Details:**